 THE GFCI CONTINUALLY TRIPS

 This is a common symptom of several possible problems.
 To correctly diagnose the problem, you will need to collect more information.
 A GFCI breaker that trips can indicate an electrical service problem, water contamination in the unit and/or cord, bad breaker, incorrect control panel wiring, motor problems, etc. Try to answer these questions: How long does it take to trip the breaker?
 Does it always take the same amount of time to trip?
 How many times has it tripped?
-Has there been any electrical problems in the area recently?
-Contact Kasco with the answers to these questions and we will help determine the next step towards a fix.
+Have there been any electrical problems in the area recently?

 GFCI BREAKER TRIPS RANDOMLY AND SPORADICALLY